DiogoRebelo07/Starry-Night/README.md

 # Starry-Night
-Personal Project -Summarizer of research articles
+Personal Project - Summarizer of research articles

 Please use the stable version i.e. the file named "stable.py"